Buyer's Guide: Selecting the Right Walking Cane

 Walking Stick vs Cane

 You may sometimes hear the terms walking stick and walking cane used interchangeably.
-A walking stick is typically an aid used part-time during recreational activities such as hiking.
-They can help you keep your balance on uneven terrain but do not provide the same amount of support as a cane.
-If you need a mobility aid for every day or medical purposes, you will need a walking cane rather than a walking stick.
+A walking stick is typically used part-time during recreational activities such as hiking.
+They can help keep your balance on uneven terrain but provide a different amount of support than a cane.

 Carex Offset Aluminum Cane with Cushioned Grip and Wrist Strap